 Serah wasn't naïve, but it took her more time than need be to figure out Noel wasn't talking about the views in Sunleth Waterscape.

 "Oh!
 Yes we're clear, I swear on it too!" she nodded, feeling Mog in her arms do the very same.
 "Kupo, kupo!"

 "That's good," Noel spoke affirmatively and he approached her by a few steps, and a few steps alone.
 "So, shall we?"

-Her breath held; Serah felt every one of her limbs lock in place and in that very second, she seized up.
+Her breath held, Serah felt every one of her limbs lock in place and in that very second as she seized up.
 Her brain told her to move, but her body refused to budge an inch.
-Instead she was huddling into a smaller more protective ball, still conflicted from within.
+Instead, she was huddling into a smaller more protective ball, still conflicted from within.

 "I said you can trust me," Noel reassured her, flinching on hearing him move closer.
 "See?
 No eyes."

 Cautiously Serah cracked one eyelid open, followed hesitantly by the other and her heart once again went rampant.
 Noel was knelt right in front of her and a whole lot nearer than she'd anticipated him to be; that it took her by surprise.